-Senior Fellows Lejla Hodžić and Elma Cavcic were inspired to combat the persistent avoidance of the issue of domestic violence in Bosnian society, which has wide repercussions on the education system, understanding gender and gender identity and other rights that are denied to women.
-They were also inspired by the fact that this topic is taboo and rarely spoken about, as it is considered a private or family issue.
+Senior Fellows Lejla Hodžić and Elma Cavcic were inspired to combat the persistent avoidance of domestic violence in Bosnian society, which has wide repercussions on the education system, understanding gender and gender identity, and other rights that are denied to women.
+They were also inspired by the taboo nature of a topic that is rarely spoken of because it is considered a private or family issue.

-This encouraged them to create their Action Project, Domestic Violence is more than Just a Black Eye, which addressed the issue of domestic violence against women and all the consequences that impact them and, by extension, other members of society.
+This encouraged them to create their Action Project, Domestic Violence is More than Just a Black Eye, which addresses the issue of domestic violence against women and all the consequences that impact them and, by extension, other members of society.

 The project gathered young artists across Bosnia-Herzegovina and invited them to express themselves on the issue of domestic violence against women.
-The final goal was to organize an exhibition of different artworks which would be followed by a discussion on the issue of domestic violence.
+The final goal was to organize an exhibition of different artwork which would be followed by a discussion on domestic violence.

-They were inspired by the fact that domestic violence is taboo and rarely spoken about, as it is considered a private or family issue.
+They were inspired by the taboo nature of a topic that is rarely spoken of because it is considered a private or family issue.

-They wanted to show that domestic violence affects each of us, regardless of whether we were victims of it or not.
+They wanted to show that domestic violence affects each of us, regardless of whether we were victims or not.

-In their project, Lejla and Elma wanted to show how art can be used as a subtle mechanism for raising awareness about such a serious and sensitive issue as domestic violence.
+In their project, Lejla and Elma wanted to show how art can be used as a subtle mechanism for raising awareness about such a serious and sensitive issue like domestic violence.
 The Action Project took on multiple phases.
-During the first phase, Lejla and Elma gathered young, motivated and dedicated artists, poets, writers and painters from Bosnia and asked them to express their thoughts on the issue of domestic violence and other human rights abuses through art.
+During the first phase, Lejla and Elma gathered young, motivated, and dedicated artists, poets, writers, and painters from Bosnia and asked them to express their thoughts on domestic violence and other human rights abuses through art.

 The idea was to use art as a powerful form of expression to point out the gravity of these issues and the repercussions they carry for every individual in society.

 Their Action Project aims to connect art with civil rights abuses, such as domestic violence against women.